helrond/clbsj.org/_posts/2024-12-21-reading-the-bible-with-pharrell-williams.md

 Now everybody knows<br>
 Here we go!_

 To me this verse speaks of the quickening of consciousness that has happened as we’ve observed the growing strength of reactionary politics.
 In our attempts to make political change, some are always advocating for a slow, incremental approach, and sometimes this seems like the only available option.
-Nina Simone famously bewailed this mentality in her famous ballad Mississippi Goddamn: “They keep on sayin' 'go slow'… [but] to do things gradually would bring more tragedy!”
+Nina Simone famously bewailed this mentality in her ballad Mississippi Goddamn: “They keep on sayin' 'go slow'… [but] to do things gradually would bring more tragedy!”

 But, in this moment, the curtain has been pulled back.
 We now no longer have the option to say “go slow.”
 “Everybody” (relatively speaking) now sees what is happening, and what is at stake.
 There is now only one option: Time to speed up.
 Here we go!